 Today many pet parents want healthier and more nutritious alternatives to processed dry dog food.
 The Honest Kitchen, a family-owned California company, offers several types of dog food made with high-quality human-grade ingredients.
 But do The Honest Kitchen’s products live up to expectations?

 As a longtime pet owner and dog lover, I want every dog to eat well.
 Toward that end, I’ve performed a thorough study of The Honest Kitchen.
 I’ve examined its ingredients, read its reviews, consulted colleagues, and weighed and measured its advantages and disadvantages versus other higher-end dog services.

 After compiling all this data, I have to say that The Honest Kitchen is a fabulous choice for anybody who wants to feed their furry companion healthier meals.
-Plus with our special discount you can make a great saving – Get 40% off your first recurring order with code SUBSCRIBEME.
+Plus with our special discount you can make a great saving – Up to 60% Off!
+Code: FALLSALE..
 Read on and learn more about how The Honest Kitchen can improve your pup’s health and quality of life.

 The Honest Kitchen offers grain-free, legume-free, low-sodium, low-carb, low-fat, and high-protein meals.
 Each recipe at The Honest Kitchen is created in collaboration with a team of veterinarians, including a veterinary nutritionist.